grellyd/cpsc_416_p2_distributed_diary/README.txt

 The performance logs are stored under src/logs
 To view the performance at real time add “--debug” in the end of the command that runs the app.

-Steps to reproduce the failure cases of section 2.4 of the final report are stored at src/failure_case_playbook.txt
+Steps to reproduce the failure cases of section 2.4 of the final report are stored at failure_case_playbook.txt